 Exodus 20:8-11 says:

-So we can see that God gave us a command to rest and do no work on the Sabbath and to keep the Sabbath holy but what day IS the Sabbath?
+So we can see that God gave us a command to rest and do no work on the Sabbath and to keep the Sabbath holy but in considering how to celebrate the Sabbath day we have to consider what day IS the Sabbath?
 And does it matter?

 As I mentioned earlier, the Sabbath day is specific.